rkbeard/google-analytics-capstone-bike-trips/README.md

 ![difference](https://github.com/user-attachments/assets/8e2f9b83-e6b3-4db8-a639-d4498c499dda)
-- Top station discrepency between casual and member use shows potential for conversion growth where casual members already using the service frequently.
+- Top station discrepancy between casual and member use shows potential for conversion growth where casual members are already using the service frequently.
 - Knowing stations dominated by causal riders can allow you to create focused marketing and membership incentives
-- Understating usage patterens like tourist spots can help targeted marketing efforts
+- Understating usage patterns like tourist spots can help targeted marketing efforts

 ## Share